 What type of ceremony do you want?
 Religious, Non-denominational, or Civil?

 This will help determine whether you want to request the officiant services of a government official, a religious figure within your community, a professional wedding officiant, or a friend or family member.

 Basic Ceremony Details to Discuss*

 * It's worth noting that there's a substantial amount of time devoted to the discovery and research portion of writing the ceremony script.
 Our unique officiant guidebook Asked to Officiate provides detailed instructions and a variety of thoughtful questions for couples and officiants to consider together.

-Speaking of things we can’t stress enough: it is crucial to have a complete run-through of the wedding ceremony so that everyone knows how to line up, where to stand, how to pace their walk down the aisle to the processional music, etc. (Most pro wedding officiants are so knowledgeable that they often end up as a stand-in coordinator, and are able to help assist with coordinating the rehearsal.)
+Speaking of things we can’t stress enough: it is crucial to have a complete run-through of the wedding ceremony so that everyone knows how to line up, where to stand, how to pace their walk down the aisle to the processional music, etc. (Most pro wedding officiants are so knowledgeable that they often end up as a stand-in coordinator, and are able to help assist with coordinating a rehearsal or brief walk-through.)

 Your officiant should be scheduled to arrive early on the day of the wedding to prepare for the ceremony and provide any additional assistance if needed.
 They should have multiple printed copies of your ceremony script, as well as a digital back-up available ready to download in a pinch.

 The marriage license should be completed and signed promptly after the ceremony.